Art-of-WiFi/UniFi-Cloud-API-client/README.md

 `GET /ea/devices`

 #### Description
-List UniFi devices that are associated with the UI account making the API call.
+List UniFi devices that are associated with the UI account making the API call, grouped by host.

 #### Usage
 ```php